gucci-ninja/Soft-Eng-Lecture-Notes/3B/3A04/README.md

 - Rational Rose, Boland Together, Microsoft Visio
 - might get these in the future

-### Structural Static Diagrams
+### Structural Class Diagrams

-#### Class Diagrams
 - each of the views in the 4+1 model have a class diagram
 - these can be derived from use cases/scenarios
 - the elements of a class are class name, attributes, operations
 - relationships (connectors)
   - composition (HAS A)
-    - components have same lifespan as owner
+    - components HAVE same lifespan as owner
-    - components cannot be involved in another composition
+    - components CANNOT be involved in another composition
   - aggregation (HAS A)
-    - components do not have same lifespan as owner
+    - components DO NOT HAVE same lifespan as owner
-    - components can be involved in another comp
+    - components CAN be involved in another comp
   - association (USES A)
     - includes name, type and multiplicity
     - composition is a type of association